Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$

 \section{Introduction}

 We are interested in the classification of indecomposable pseudo-Riemannian symmetric spaces which admit compact Clifford--Klein forms.
-In this paper, we classify vthe spaces whose dimensions are up to four and transvection groups are solvable.
+In this paper, we classify the spaces whose dimensions are up to four and transvection groups are solvable.
 In the following, we review a background of our problem from two different viewpoints.
 First, we review a classification of pseudo-Riemannian symmetric spaces.
-After \'E.Cartan \cite{cartan1}, \cite{cartan2} classified Riemannian symmetric spaces, Berger \cite{B} gave the classification theory of irreducible symmetric spaces.
+After \'E. Cartan (\cite{cartan1,cartan2}) classified Riemannian symmetric spaces, Berger (\cite{B}) gave a classification theory of irreducible symmetric spaces.
 However, since pseudo-Riemannian symmetric spaces have a degenerate subspace in their tangent spaces, they are not necessarily decomposed into irreducible symmetric spaces.
 A `minimum unit' of pseudo-Riemannian symmetric space is said to be indecomposable.
 Therefore, one may expect to classify indecomposable symmetric spaces.
-Indecomposable symmetric spaces of signature $(n,1)$ and $(n,2)$ are classified by Cahen, Wallach, Parker, Kath and Olbrich \cite{CW}, \cite{CP}, \cite{OK}.
-However, since the number of lists of pseudo-Riemannian symmetric spaces is `large', it does not seem that there is a beautiful classification like the list of irreducible symmetric spaces \cite{B}.
-Second, we review the existence problem of compact Clifford--Klein forms.
-For a Lie group $G$, its closed subgroup $H$ and discrete subgroup $\Gamma$, we say the manifold $\Gamma \bs G/H$ is a Clifford--Klein form (see Definition \ref{Def:ckdefi}).
-In the late 1980s, a systematic study of Clifford--Klein forms for non-Riemannian homogeneous spaces was initiated by T. Kobayashi \cite{kob89}.
-The following problem is one of the central problems in the field, but the final answer remains open. \begin{prob}[\cite{kob89}] Classify homogeneous spaces $G/H$ which admit compact Clifford--Klein forms. \end{prob} By the classification of Berger \cite{B}, non-flat irreducible symmetric spaces are reductive type, and most of the works on this problem focused on classifyingsymmetric spaces of reductive type which admits compact Clifford--Klein forms (see \cite{Benoist},\ \cite{kob92a},\ \cite{kob96},\ \cite{kobayashiono},\ \cite{KY},\ \cite{Kulkarni},\ \cite{Labourie} and so on).
-Five series and seven sporadic irreducible symmetric spaces have been found to admit compact Clifford--Klein forms so far \cite{KY}.
+Indecomposable symmetric spaces with signature $(n,1)$ and $(n,2)$ are classified by Cahen, Wallach, Parker, Kath and Olbrich (\cite{CW,CP,OK}).